 * UPDATE Monday 271117: the bid for the 250-year lease by Castleforge Partners, a private equity firm, was today considered by Hackney council, which Loving Dalston has learnt will decide next week whether to accept it.
 Meanwhile, it has used an obscure secrecy clause to avoid telling anyone that publicly

-* UPDATE 120317: Only two firms, London and Regional Properties and Castle Forge are now left on the list of ideas wanting to buy the long lease for the baths.
-Neither proposes restoring the pool Loving Dalston will run a full version, with images off the plans, soon
+* UPDATE March 2017: Only London and Regional Properties and Castleforge are now left on the list of bidders for the lease.
+Neither proposes restoring the pool

 HAGGERSTON BATHS will be closed to swimmers for ever.
 Owner Hackney council has given up on its attempt to save the bijou pool, part of a complex of grand Edwardian chambers that has been falling into decay since 2000.

 Unwilling to take the London Fields Lido option, where the council closed the 50m baths, for 20 years, then reopened after public pressure, Hackney decided to sell the property’s 250-year lease to a private developer.

 Only one of the best 10 bids included “retaining the pool”.
 In the council’s defence, it should be noted that it says it spent most of 2016 negotiating with that developer.

 Eventually, however, Hackney, not convinced the firm could implement its pro-pool proposal, settled on a list of three finalist bids.

 They will go on show for public consultation “in the new year”, says the council, and a final decision is “likely to be made in spring 2017”.